Skip to main content

 Step 2: Configure your environment

 Important: PromptGuard uses a pass-through model.
-You provide your own OpenAI/Anthropic/Groq API keys, and PromptGuard secures requests before forwarding them.
-You’re only charged for PromptGuard’s security services, not for LLM usage.
+You provide your own LLM provider API keys, and PromptGuard only charges for security services.
+LLM costs go directly to your provider.

-Step 3: Update your code
+Step 3: Add PromptGuard to your code

 OpenAI Integration